CLI Reference

 Behavior Notes

-portal exposeandportal listcheck for new releases in the background.portal exposeloads or creates a signing identity atidentity.jsonor--identity-path.- Multiple relay URLs are registered independently.
+portal exposeandportal listcheck the latest published GitHub Release in the background.
+Amainmerge or branch artifact is not offered to installed clients until the release is created with matching binary and checksum assets.portal exposeloads or creates a signing identity atidentity.jsonor--identity-path.- Multiple relay URLs are registered independently.
 A failed relay does not stop healthy relays from serving.

 - With discovery enabled, the tunnel consumes relay